Payley, Nina (Cartoonist). (2010). Mimi & Eunice, “Thief” [Comic Strip], Retrieved from http://mimiandeunice.com/2010/07/30/thief/

 When you choose to integrate the works of others with your ideas in an ethical way (see citation information below) you are showing respect for the skill, time, and effort needed to produce knowledge and also becoming a creator not just a consumer in the academic environment of scholarship.

 Plagiarism is using the words information ideas of another without properly documenting them.
 The WPI Academic Honesty Policy clearly specifies that plagiarism, the misrepresentation of the work of another as your own, is an act of academic dishonesty.
-It is also academically dishonest to allow another person to copy your work and present it as his/her own work.
+It is also academically dishonest to allow another person to copy your work and present it as their own work.
 Cases of deliberate plagiarism can result in loss of credit for the assignment or the course project during which the plagiarism is committed.
-A serious act of plagiarism can result in the student's suspension from WPI.
+A serious act of plagiarism can result in a student's suspension from WPI.

 Students can avoid plagiarism by learning to use and document sources correctly.

 The following are examples of different forms of what is considered academic dishonesty at WPI.
 This information is also available on WPI's page on Academic Integrity, located here, and the information is adapted from the University of Oklahoma, Norman Campus; Harvard University; and other colleges and universities.